Yohana Quiróz, Ed.D.

 Yohana I. Quiróz, Ed.D.

-Dr. Quiróz grew up in San Francisco’s Mission district.
-Her lived experience as a teen parent and former client of Felton Institute, as well as first-hand knowledge of the issues impacting families, has instilled in her a passion for equity, social justice, coalition building, and advocacy to foster systemic change.
-She is continuously examining Felton’s on-going work to create anti-racist policies, structures, and conditions that will disrupt patterns of racism.
+Growing up in San Francisco’s Mission district, Dr. Quiróz’s lived experience as a teen parent and former Felton Institute client fuels her commitment to her work focused on equity, social justice, linguistic justice, coalition building, and systemic change.
+She actively examines and contributes to the ongoing work to create anti-racist policies, structures, and conditions.

-She lives in the East Bay with her husband, two daughters, parents, and the newest addition to the family, Snoopy, a lovely puppy.
-During her free time, she enjoys gardening, cooking, and mentoring young people.
+Residing in the East Bay with her family, including her dog Snoopy, Dr. Quiróz dedicates her free time to gardening, cooking, and mentoring young people.